mattmaynes2/aria/reports/final/3-Technical/2-Details/01-Overview.md

 #### Product Functions {-}

-To provide simplicity and seamless interaction, the system must be easy to use and highly interactive.
+To ensure a non-technical user can utilize the system, the system must be easy to use and highly interactive.
 The system will provide a smart hub that will be the base of computation and communication for all other components in the system.